miniquinox/Time-lapse_Automation_Backend/README.md

 9. Click on "Add a non-networked printer"
 10. Go down to "Creality3D" and select your printer
-11. On the right menu, change Printer name to "Time-lapse"
-12. **Delete the content in the "Start-Gcode" cell and replace it with the following:**
+11. On the right menu, change Printer name to "Time-lapse" **12.
+Delete the content in the "Start-Gcode" cell and replace it with the following:**

 ; Custom Start G-code for Time-lapse
 G92 E0 ; Reset Extruder